State Records Office of Western Australia

-The State Records Office of Western Australia (SRO) is the Western Australian government authority with responsibility for identifying, managing, preserving and providing access to the state's archives.
-The SRO also delivers best-practice records management services to state and local government agencies.
+The State Records Office of Western Australia (SRO) is a Government of Western Australia authority with responsibility for identifying, managing, preserving and providing access to the state's archives.
+It also delivers best-practice records management services to state and local government agencies.

-The State Records Office operates under its own legislation, the State Records Act 2000, which was formally proclaimed in the Government Gazette on 30 November 2001.
-The SRO is an independent government agency within Western Australia's Department of Local Government, Sport and Cultural Industries.
+The SRO operates under its own legislation, the State Records Act 2000.
+It is an independent government agency within Western Australia's Department of Local Government, Sport & Cultural Industries.

 History

-The nucleus of the state archives collections is the Colonial Secretary's Office records acquired in 1903 by the first librarian of the Public Library, Dr James Sykes Battye.
-Concern about the destruction of valuable records prompted the formation of the Public Records Committee (chaired by Dr Battye) in 1923, which was later revived as the State Archives Board in 1929, which functioned until 1943.
-In March 1945, Mollie Lukis was appointed as the first archivist overseeing the development of the state's archival collections and, in 1956, the state archives collection became part of the J. S. Battye Library of West Australian History.
+The nucleus of the state archives collections is the Colonial Secretary's Office records acquired in 1903 by the first librarian of the Public Library, James Battye.
+Concern about the destruction of valuable records prompted the formation of the Public Records Committee (chaired by Battye) in 1923, which was later revived as the State Archives Board in 1929, which functioned until 1943.
+In March 1945, Mollie Lukis was appointed as the first archivist overseeing the development of the state's archival collections and, in 1956, the state archives collection became part of the J S Battye Library.

 Separation

 In 1988 the State Archives became a separate directorate within the Library and Information Service of Western Australia (LISWA) and in 1990 a Records Management Branch, (now called Recordkeeping Services), was established to enable more active engagement in records management matters at both state and local government levels.
 In 1995 the State Archives was renamed the Public Records Office and the responsibility for private archives was transferred to the Battye Library in 1996.
-In April 1999 the SRO moved to the ground floor of the Alexander Library Building and was officially christened with its current name.
+In April 1999 the SRO moved to the ground floor of the Alexander Library Building and given its current name.

-In November 2000 the State Records Act was passed, the State Records Commission was established and the State Records Office became independent of LISWA.
+In November 2000 the State Records Act 2000 was passed, the State Records Commission was established and the State Records Office became independent of the LISWA.

-Since 2020, public access to the SRO collections has been colocated with the State Library of Western Australia, on the 3rd Floor of the Alexander Library Building.
+Since 2020, public access to the SRO collections has been colocated with the State Library of Western Australia, on the third Floor of the Alexander Library Building.
 Archives can be accessed in the Leah Jane Cohan Reading Room.